Dolly Varden (costume): Popular culture

 A blowin' and a growin' and they call it Dolly Varden.

 In the 1870s, the Theatre Royal in London presented an entertainment called The Dolly Varden Polka, composed by W. C. Levey.

 Writing in 1880, Charles Bardsley reports that the forename Dolly (as a diminutive of Dorothy) had enjoyed peaks of popularity in England from 1450 to 1570 and again from 1750 to 1820, but had since fallen into decline.
 He continues: "Once more Dolly, saving for Dora, has made her bow and exit.
 I suppose she may turn up again about 1990, and all the little girls will be wearing Dolly Vardens."

 A notable use of the name in theatre was Dolly Varden, a comic opera starring Lulu Glaser, which opened in 1902.
 Although the main character conforms to the Dickens character, the play itself is based on William Wycherley's The Country Wife, first performed in 1675.

 In Balthazar (1958), the second novel in Lawrence Durrell's Alexandria Quartet, Scobie, a gay Binbashi, tells the protagonist Darley that when he cross-dresses he wears a Dolly Varden hat.

 The fashion led to the naming of the Dolly Varden trout and Dolly Varden crab.

-The name is also commemorated in an eponymous decorative cake.
+The name is also commemorated in the Dolly Varden cake.
 One recipe features in the 1980 Australian Women's Weekly Children's Birthday Cake Book.
 Also known as a 'Princess Cake', the modern Dolly Varden cake uses the torso of a doll (sometimes called a doll pick) inserted into a conical cake which is then decorated as the doll's dress.
 'Dolly Varden' aluminium cake tins are now broadly available from cookware retailers for this purpose.
 The name for the cake no doubt developed from the Dolly Varden dress.
 However, in the late 19th century, the Dolly Varden cake was different.
 Many recipes call for a double layered cake with one layer as a lemon or vanilla cake and the other as a rich spice or fruit cake.
 Chunks of cherries in the cake were often used to mimic the chintz of the fashion.